graphql-aspnet/graphql-aspnet.github.io/docs/reference/http-processor.md

 Override this method to supply your own `IGraphOperationRequest` to the runtime.

--   `queryData`: The raw data package read from the POST body
+-   `queryData`: The raw data package read from the HttpContext

 ### HandleQueryException(exception)